 By clicking on submit I / We give consent for you to call me / us on the number provided to discuss my / our financial requirements.

-Life Insurance for those with psoriatic arthritis can result in a policy being accepted at either standard or increased premiums, based upon the medications that you take and any other medical disclosures that you have.
-A psoriatic arthritis Life Insurance application will require you to detail if your condition is well controlled, the severity of the condition and the types of medication that you take.
+Life insurance for those with psoriatic arthritis can result in a policy being accepted at either standard or increased premiums, based upon the medications that you take and any other medical disclosures that you have.
+A psoriatic arthritis life insurance application will require you to detail if your condition is well controlled, the strength of the condition and the types of medication that you take.

 If your psoriatic arthritis is well controlled, has mild symptoms and you are not taking strong medication for the condition, you may be able to secure standard rates on your policy.
 If you are taking anti TNFs such as imflixmab, or anti-disease modifying drugs such as methotrexate, then your policy premiums will likely be subject to a light premium loading.

-It is possible that in certain circumstances if the condition is very severe then an application for Critical Illness Cover could be declined.
+It is possible that in certain circumstances if the condition is more developed then an application for critical illness cover could be declined.

-Income Protection for people with psoriatic arthritis will be underwritten very strictly and unfortunately some providers will not be able to offer cover at all.
-This is due to the high number of Income Protection claims for musculoskeletal problems.
-Certain providers can offer cover but this will depend on the medication you take, the severity of the condition and what you do for a living.
+Income protection for people with psoriatic arthritis will be underwritten very strictly and unfortunately some providers will not be able to offer cover at all.
+This is due to the high number of income protection claims for musculoskeletal problems.
+Certain providers can offer cover but this will depend on the medication you take, the strength of the condition and what you do for a living.
 If cover can be offered it is likely to come with a exclusion for psoriatic arthritis.
 It is certainly best speaking to an qualified adviser to help you place this cover.

 What is Psoriatic Arthritis?